 Size matters, and yes, I said that.
 There’s something inside me, a switch, a feeling, or energy when I’m in Paris, London or Rome.
 These cities are some big players, and they make me come alive.
 They are beautiful in their own way, but it goes deeper than that.
 I can’t get past their history.
 I take to the streets, imagining the events that took place hundreds of years ago.
 The same buildings are still standing.
 It’s hard not to get excited, and I want to know every intimate detail.
 They’re not just another pretty face.

-I felt at home in Paris, I was just getting into the groove by the end of my month.
-I definitely could have stayed longer but I missed my boys.
+I felt at home in Paris; I was getting into a groove by the end of my month’s visit.
+I definitely could have stayed longer, but I missed my boys.
 It would have been nice to have a job or part-time studies to keep me feeling more local than a tourist.
-You need a sense of purpose, a reason to get up in the morning, I’m still exploring those options.
+Needing a sense of purpose and a reason to get up in the morning is essential.
+I’m still exploring those options.

-“Home is where the heart is” I know my home will always be with my family and friends.
-As for the “forever” love, its out there and when I find it, I hope it too will turn my switch on inside, give me a surge of energy and make me come alive.
-As for Paris, I will always call it home, maybe someday a forever home with my forever love.
+Home is where the heart is, and I know that my home will always be with my family and friends.
+As for everlasting love, it’s out there, waiting to find me.
+When I do find it, I hope it will ignite a spark within me, fill me with boundless energy, and make me feel truly alive.
+As for Paris, it will forever hold a special place in my heart.
+Perhaps someday, it will become my permanent home with my forever love.